Salalah: Education

 Currently Salalah has two colleges, the Salalah College of Technology and Salalah College of Applied Science, both of which are government owned and sponsored.

 The Salalah College of Applied Sciences incorporates an English Department.
 Its aim is to offer students a solid grasp of the English language so that they may go on to complete further studies in important sectors such as I.T. and Communication and Design.

 Salalah is also home to a private university, Dhofar University which is one of the largest in the region.
 It has significant shares owned by Mustahil Al-Mashani, uncle of Sultan Qaboos bin Said.
 Recently the university has constructed a new campus worth 25 million OR.

-The Indian School Salalah is an Indian-run, self-financing, co-educational institution, primarily established to meet the academic needs of children of Indian expatriates working in Salalah.
-The Indian School Salalah is the largest English-medium school in Salalah and it also admits children of other nationalities.
-The school is located in the North Dahariz area, of Salalah town.

-Pakistan School Salalah is a Pakistani co-educational high school which was established in the year 1982.
-The school is situated adjacent to the Indian School in Salalah Dahariz north.

 British School Salalah was founded in 1970.
 The school follows the National Curriculum of England and Wales, and offers schooling to children from Reception to Year 10 (Year 11 from August 2021).
 It is also situated in Dahariz next to the Indian School and Pakistani School.

+The Indian School Salalah, established in 1981, is an Indian-run, self-financing, co-educational institution, primarily established to meet the academic needs of children of Indian expatriates working in Salalah.

 Transportation

 Air transport

 Salalah International Airport mainly caters to domestic flights from Muscat and some International flights from India and regional Arab countries such as Qatar, U.A.E, and Saudi Arabia.
 Oman Air, the national airline operates five flights daily from Salalah to Muscat, the capital city and also two flights to Dubai weekly.

 Oman Air introduced Oman Air Pass for regular travelers between Salalah and Muscat.
 Qatar Airways has daily flights from Salalah to Doha connecting to over 130 destinations worldwide.

 Very convenient connections are available to destinations in Europe, the Americas, Africa, Asia and Australia.
-There is also a direct weekly flight from and to Kochi, Kozhikode (Calicut), and Thiruvananthapuram operated by Air India Express for the Malayalee expatriates.
+There is also a direct weekly flight from and to Kochi, Kozhikode (Calicut) for the Malayalee expatriates.
 During the Khareef Season (Monsoons) there are weekly flights to other international destinations including Sweden and Turkey.
 There are also transit flights to almost all countries.

 The new International airport opened on 15 June 2015 and the old Airport has since then been converted into a Domestic and emergency Airport.